Laura-Guillory/DroughtMonitor/README.md

 This script can also calculate an average temperature dataset in monthly format, as long as minimum and maximum temperature datasets are present.

-In the case of NDVI datasets (which are downloaded as gridded ASCII files), they will be converted to netCDF before being processed.
+In the case of the NDVI dataset (which are downloaded as gridded ASCII files), it will be converted to netCDF before being processed.

+In the case of the soil moisture dataset (which is not split into years and downloaded as a single file), it will be combined with historical data.

 ```
 Usage: python download.py --path PATH --datasets dataset1 dataset2